 Letting Go as a Learning Experience

 No one goes into dating and intimacy knowing all of the secrets to success.
 You learn through trial and error.
 You will make mistakes.
-However, don’t let past mistakes plague you, it is important to give yourself grace when you do.
+However, avoid letting past mistakes plague you,.
+The important part is to give yourself grace when you do make mistakes.

 You should never try to hurt someone else.
-Still, when it happens, you should learn from it and ask yourself if you’re unhappy with that person or taking out your feelings of insecurity, frustration, or inadequacy on the other person subconsciously.
+Still, when it happens, you should learn from it and ask yourself if you’re no longer feel happy with that person or taking out your feelings of insecurity, frustration, or inadequacy on the other person subconsciously.

 Letting go of someone you cared for doesn’t mean you have to forget they existed.
-The good old memories can and should stay with you, and the bad moments can and serve as a cautionary tale for your next love endeavor.
+The good old memories can and should stay with you, and the bad moments can serve as a cautionary tale for your next endeavor at love.

 Take this as a breather to enjoy your new life, regain your self worth, and be the best that you can be as an individual.
-The huge part of being in a relationship is to have a good relationship with yourself first.
+The huge part of being in healthy relationships is to start feeling good about yourself first.